 The marriage of sound and space (sound problematized by space and visa versa) is at the heart of our research and experimentation, the main pivot of our investigations.
 A number of different forms are experimented within the group, ranging from concert/performance, through installation to web-based projects.
 The elaboration of these different types of proposition implies the development of appropriate systems for the restitution and diffusion of acoustic and electronic sound, of apparatus and devices such as instruments, computer programs, interfaces and the invention of processes, protocols and concepts.
 The main part of our current investigation concerns the transport of sound (and sound ambiances) which has lead to the construction of streaming systems as well as sensorial and experiential environments which favour different listening experiences, synchronous and asynchronous, local, distant, geographically identified, " autophone " and " chronotope ": the networked sonic spaces.
-Our use of streaming technology is unusual in that it consists of a network of " open mikes " (web-mikes) which continuously transmit the unadulterated (in so far as that is possible) sound of the environment in which they are placed: sounds which carry with them the sense of the space in which they propagate not so much sound sources as sound " reservoirs " [3] [11].
-In all cases the These different approaches are further multiplied by the different sensibilities of the individual artists/researchers taking part in the project.
+Our use of streaming technology is unusual in that it consists of a network of " open mikes " (web-mikes) which

+These different approaches are further multiplied by the different sensibilities of the individual artists/researchers taking part in the project.
 Beyond the simple demonstration of techniques and of media technologies the laboratory's interest lies in the developing methods which, unlike " traditional " use of these techniques, take into account their power to modify space and practice.